xx13/vuestic_redesign/README.md

 # Vuestic Redesign

-This is a very simple documention that will help me focused when redesigning Vuestic.
+This is a very simple documention that will help me stay focused when redesigning Vuestic.
 I'll build this documentation using ~~Parcel~~ Atom + Node-Sass, Git, Npm, Bootstrap 4 and my tiny brains.

 > Vasili Savitski